Parkinsonian gait: Heel to toe characteristics

 Whereas in normal gait, the heel strikes the ground before the toes (also called heel-to-toe walking), in Parkinsonian gait, motion is characterised by flat foot strike (where the entire foot is placed on the ground at the same time) or less often and in the more advanced stages of the disease by toe-to-heel walking (where the toes touch the ground before the heel).
 In addition, PD patients have reduced foot lifting during the swing phase of gait, which produces smaller clearance between the toes and the ground.

 Patients with Parkinson's disease have reduced impact at heel strike and this mechanism has been found to be related to the disease severity with impact decreasing as the disease progresses.
 Also, Parkinson patients show a trend towards higher relative loads in the forefoot regions combined with a load shift towards medial foot areas.
 This load shift is believed to help in compensating for postural imbalance.
-The intra-individual variability in foot strike pattern is found to be surprisingly lower in PD patients compared with normal people.
+The intra-individual variability in foot strike pattern is found to be surprisingly lower in PD patients compared with those with a typical gait.